 This step is not a review of the quality of the research, but only checks that the resources devoted to the user will be used for research and non for profit goals.

-LTOS notifications of new registrations,
+Some simple tagging mechanisms are being implemented in the LTOS in order to make easier to apply filters to the notifications of new registrations sent via email, to make easier for the NGI representatives to filter out all the notifications that are not relevant to their NGIs.

-The future integration with eduGAIN will streamline the authorization processAfter initial test period eduGAIN users could be automatically approved.
+The future integration with eduGAIN will streamline the authorization process.
+LTOS platform will be able to automatically retrieve information about the users’ association to the research and education community, for the users using eduGAIN credentials.
+After an initial test period, the eduGAIN users could be automatically approved.

-Once the user has been approved they can access EGI resources, as long as the approved status .
+Once the user has been approved they can access EGI resources, as long as the approved status is valid.
 Currently the reasons for which a user can be suspended are:

-The user has used the maximum amount of resources allocated to user
+The user has used the maximum amount of resources allocated to given user

-Temporary suspension in order to understand if the allocation of more resources is or if the user VO
+Temporary suspension in order to understand if the allocation of more resources is needed, or if the user should join another production VO in EGI.
+Alternatively, larger amount of resources can be requested through the e-grant tool.

 The user has been approved 12 or more months ago